rafael-santiago/kryptos/doc/BUILD.md

 All done!

+### Building the kernel mode version

+``Kryptos`` has some parts designed to be used in kernel mode.
+Until now it supports ``FreeBSD``.
+However, there is no "kernel mode" build.
+The library was written taking in consideration that the users will compile ``kryptos`` together with their own stuff (as monolithic project).
+The only thing that should be done is define the macro ``KRYPTOS_KERNEL_MODE`` and ``kryptos`` will "become" a kernel mode stuff.

+You should use some features with care.
+Personally I find that execute some features in kernel mode is overkill.
+You should do only the most "straightforward" cryptographic stuff in kernel but you are free...
+But take my point in consideration, okay? ;)

 ## Advanced build commands for contributors

 If you want to contribute, thank you!
 Maybe the following informations can be useful to you.